 Laurels of Carson City is in Carson City, Michigan, a city with 5,641 people.
 With a really poor overall grade of F, this nursing home didn't fare well in our assessment.
-If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Carson City.
-We wouldn't blame you if you're ready to stop reading and find another nursing home.
-However, if you want to learn more about this facility's category grades, we will discuss nursing in the next paragraph.
+Based on our assessment, this nursing home is not a fit for any prospective resident.
+We would not blame you if you're ready to stop reading and find another nursing home.
+However, if you want to learn more about this place's category grades, we will discuss nursing in the next section.

 Laurels of Carson City

 - Memory Care

 Note: Laurels of Carson City has been flagged for abuse in the past 12 months.
 We have capped this facility's overall grade accordingly.

 Get pricing and details on Carson City senior living options.Get Pricing

 - No CCRC